kstenerud/concise-encoding/ce-structure.md

 **Lossy conversions that MUST be decided based on configuration**:

- * Loss of floating point coefficient precision from conversion between binary and decimal float types
+ * Loss of floating point coefficient accuracy from conversion between binary and decimal float types
  * Loss of floating point coefficient precision from storing in a smaller float type
  * Loss of subsecond precision due to temporal type mismatch or platform capabilities
  * Conversion from a real [time zone](#time-zones) to a [UTC offset](#utc-offset)